 Dotted among the trees, chalets make a statement with their bold exteriors.
 Interiors are more muted, and the rustic pieces used throughout pay homage to the surrounding environment.
 The outdoor patio is adorned with decking chairs and a seating area, making it ideal for taking in the sublime surroundings.

-There are 6 luxury rooms, each with a variety of configurations.
-Rooms 1 and 2 have a private entrance and individual balconies, while the remaining rooms are adjacent with shared entrances (rooms 3/4 and 5/6).
+There are 6 chalets in total, each with a variety of configurations.
+There are two luxury chalets (rooms 1 and 2) with a private entrance and individual balconies overlooking the game-rich thickets below.

 Each room has King size beds that can be configured to twin beds.
 Modern bathrooms with sweeping bushveld views and expansive showers ensure there’s a maximum level of comfort throughout.

 Added value services include: a daily turndown, laundry service upon request, and an array of high-quality bathroom products.
-Rooms have all of the creature comforts from home such as air-conditioning, ceiling fans, hanging space and tea & coffee making facilities.
+Rooms have all of the creature comforts from home such as air-conditioning, hanging space and basic bathroom amenities.

 Nambu Camp is located in the Big 5 Olifants West Nature Reserve in the heart of the Greater Kruger, 16.2 km outside of Hoedspruit.